mikehuntemann/9x16/04-rebalancing-verticality/store.md

 tradeoff: "free software with ads to make up the difference" > "undefined grey area between who is the consumer, the customer and how much of a product are you a part of" > payment and subscription
 "there is nothing as free lunch" - @naval

-Balaji Srinivasan
-Cyclic nature
-unbundling and bundling
-Packets (verticals) will be split, and then reconfigured (new vertical) 40:00 mp3 unbundled albums and bundled them into a Playlist Vertical integration to modularization and back

-peer-to-peer is inevitable because it will be the most cost-efficient variant of information exchange:
-p2p: costs = (filesize / customer) x cost-per-byte
-CDNs: costs = filesize x customer x cost-per-byte